soumaiab/terraform-projects/hello-world-app/READme.md

 Apply changes made to providers (only run if not done before/not changes):
 > tofu init -upgrade

-Apply the message
+Set the message message in terraform.tfvars, then run
-> tofu apply -auto-approve -var="app_message=Hello from OpenTofu!"
+> tofu apply -auto-approve

 Ensure it got deployed:
 > kubectl -n hello get deploy hello-go